background

 Figure Legends

-• Include at manuscript end
+• Include a manuscript end

 • Define symbols/parts clearly